enh/eh/remarks.md

 * A regression test suite is available on demand.
 The test suite requires `tic(1)` to build the specialised test terminal entry.

+* This entry IS NOT an "Abuse Of The Rules".
+There is a submitted version of this entry that is an "Abuse Of The Rules" that is more fully featured.

 * Original unobfuscated more fully featured source available.